qlineai2025/qline/DOCUMENTATION.md

 #### 1. Compact, Icon-Driven Control Panel
 The left-hand control panel is designed to be clear and unobtrusive.
-*   **Icons as Controls**: Toggles and slider identifiers are represented by icons.
+*   **Icons as Controls**: Toggles and identifiers are represented by icons.
 This saves space and creates a clean, modern aesthetic.
+The preset management system (Load, Save, Reset) is also integrated directly into the settings header using icons.
 *   **Tooltips for Clarity**: To ensure usability, all icon-only buttons are wrapped in a `<Tooltip>`.
-Hovering over an icon reveals its function and, for sliders, its current value.
+Hovering over an icon reveals its function.
 *   **Vertical Sliders**: Sliders are oriented vertically to fit the panel.
-This is achieved by applying `orientation="vertical"` to the component and ensuring the component's CSS supports it.

-#### 2. Popovers for Precise Input
+#### 2. Popovers for Precise & Complex Input
-To allow users to input exact numeric values for sliders without using a disruptive modal:
+To allow for advanced user input without using disruptive modals:
-*   **Trigger**: Clicking the icon associated with a slider.
+*   **Precise Value Input**: Clicking a slider's icon opens a lightweight `<Popover>` to type an exact number.
-*   **Component**: A lightweight `<Popover>` is used instead of a `<Dialog>`.
-*   **Interaction**: The popover appears next to the icon, containing a single number input.
-It has no header or buttons.
-*   **Behavior**: The popover is dismissed and the value is saved when the user presses 'Enter' or clicks anywhere outside the popover's bounds.
-This creates a seamless and low-friction editing experience.
+*   **Preset Management**: More complex popovers are used for saving and loading setting presets.
+The "Save" popover features an inline, headerless input for a seamless experience.
+The "Load" popover contains a list, a search field, and delete functionality, creating a mini-dashboard for managing presets.

 #### 3. Overlay Controls on Prompter Area
 To keep essential display controls accessible without cluttering the main panel, key toggles (`High Contrast`, `Flip`, `Full Screen`) are placed as overlay buttons on the bottom-right of the prompter itself.
-*   **Visibility**: These buttons have a semi-transparent style with a subtle shadow effect.
-Their colors adapt to high-contrast mode, ensuring they are always visible but never distracting.
+*   **Visibility**: These buttons have a semi-transparent style and their colors adapt to high-contrast mode, ensuring they are always visible but never distracting.
-*   **Grouping**: This logically groups view-manipulation controls with the view itself, creating an intuitive user experience.
+*   **Grouping**: This logically groups view-manipulation controls with the view itself.

-#### 4. Centered & Responsive Prompter Area
+#### 4. Minimalist & Functional Script Editor
-The main prompter display is engineered to be robust and flexible.
+The script editor is designed to be powerful yet unobtrusive.
-*   **True Centering**: The text content is always centered horizontally and vertically within the bounds defined by the margin sliders.
-This is achieved using a flexbox container (`flex items-center justify-center`).
-*   **Dynamic Margins**: The horizontal and vertical margin sliders dynamically adjust the `padding` of the container, effectively controlling the size of the text area while maintaining centering.
-*   **Seamless Full-Screen**: In full-screen mode, the prompter area expands to fill the entire viewport, and its borders/rounding are removed for a completely immersive view.
+*   **Icon-Driven Header**: Instead of a static text header, the editor uses icon controls in the top-right corner for `Expand/Collapse` and `AI Cleanup`.
+This maximizes vertical space and keeps the interface clean.
+*   **Collapsible Height**: The editor's height can be toggled, allowing it to be compact by default but expandable for serious editing sessions.

-#### 5. Minimalist Script Editor
+#### 5. Contextual AI Editing
-The script editor at the bottom of the screen is intentionally minimalist.
-*   **Headerless Design**: The `<CardHeader>` and `<CardTitle>` have been removed to maximize the vertical space available for the `<Textarea>`.
-*   **Full-Width Layout**: It spans the entire width of the application window, providing an ample and comfortable area for script editing.
-*   **Clean Integration**: By removing the outer `<Card>` border and background, the `<Textarea>` component integrates directly into the main application background, feeling less like a separate widget and more like a core part of the layout.

-#### 6. Smooth, Time-Based Scrolling Animation
-To ensure a fluid and professional teleprompter experience, the scrolling is driven by a custom animation loop.
+To provide a seamless and professional editing experience, AI assistance is not triggered by persistent on-screen buttons.
+Instead, it's integrated via a **contextual right-click menu**.
-*   **`requestAnimationFrame`**: The application uses `requestAnimationFrame` for all scrolling animations.
-This is a browser API specifically designed for creating smooth, efficient animations that are synchronized with the display's refresh rate, which prevents stuttering and tearing.
-*   **Time-Based Calculation**: The scroll speed is not based on fixed pixel increments per frame.
-Instead, it is calculated based on the actual time elapsed between frames (`deltaTime`).
-This ensures that the scrolling speed remains consistent and accurate, regardless of the device's performance or screen refresh rate.
-*   **Independent of CSS**: The animation logic is handled entirely in JavaScript, avoiding conflicts with CSS properties like `scroll-behavior: smooth`.
-This gives us precise programmatic control over the scrolling, allowing for real-time speed adjustments from the slider without any visual glitches.
+*   **Interaction**: This pattern feels native to modern text editors.
+The menu appears directly at the user's point of focus.
+*   **Intelligent Flow**: The `assistWithScript` AI flow is designed to handle both full-script and partial-script modifications.
+When operating on a selection, it uses the surrounding text for context but intelligently returns only the modified portion, which is then swapped into the original text.

+#### 6. Real-Time Presenter Mode Sync
+The second-screen "Assist Mode" is architected for robust, real-time synchronization between the main control window and the secondary display window.
+*   **`localStorage` for Initial State**: When the presenter window first opens, it immediately reads all current settings (script text, font size, margins, etc.) from `localStorage`.
+This ensures it instantly mirrors the main app's state.
+*   **`BroadcastChannel` for Live Updates**: After initializing, a `BroadcastChannel` is established.
+This modern browser API creates a direct communication line between the two windows.
+*   **Event-Driven Sync**: Any action in the main window—playing/pausing, changing settings, editing the script, or most importantly, a new scroll position from voice control—posts a message to the channel.
+The presenter window listens for these messages and updates its display instantly.

 #### 7. AI-Powered Voice Control
 The voice control feature is a hybrid system designed for maximum responsiveness.
 *   **Continuous Scrolling**: The app maintains a constant, smooth scroll based on a target speed.
 *   **AI-Powered Corrections**: Every two seconds, an audio snippet of the user's voice is sent to a Genkit AI flow (`trackSpeechPosition`).
-*   **Dual Output**: This AI flow returns two key pieces of information:
-    1.  `adjustedScrollSpeed`: An updated scroll speed based on the user's current reading pace.
-    2.  `lastSpokenWordIndex`: The precise index of the last word spoken in the script.
+This flow returns both an `adjustedScrollSpeed` based on reading pace and the `lastSpokenWordIndex`.
 *   **Seamless Updates**: The application uses the `adjustedScrollSpeed` to update the continuous scrolling animation, and simultaneously performs a smooth `scrollIntoView` to re-center the prompter on the `lastSpokenWordIndex`.
-This dual-correction approach ensures the teleprompter is always in sync with the speaker in both speed and position.
+This dual-correction approach ensures the teleprompter is always in sync with the speaker.

-#### 8. Real-Time Presenter Mode Sync
+#### 8. Smooth, Time-Based Scrolling Animation
-The second-screen "Presenter Mode" is architected for robust, real-time synchronization between the main control window and the secondary display window.
-*   **`localStorage` for Initial State**: When the presenter window first opens, it immediately reads all current settings (script text, font size, margins, etc.) from `localStorage`.
-This ensures it isn't a blank screen and instantly mirrors the main app's state.
-*   **`BroadcastChannel` for Live Updates**: After initializing, a `BroadcastChannel` is established.
-This modern browser API creates a direct communication line between the two windows.
-*   **Event-Driven Sync**: Any action in the main window—playing/pausing, changing settings, editing the script, or most importantly, a new scroll position from voice control—posts a message to the channel.
-The presenter window listens for these messages and updates its display instantly, guaranteeing a perfect, real-time mirror of the main prompter.
+To ensure a fluid teleprompter experience, the scrolling is driven by a custom animation loop.
+*   **`requestAnimationFrame`**: This browser API synchronizes animations with the display's refresh rate, preventing stuttering.
+*   **Time-Based Calculation**: The scroll speed is calculated based on the actual time elapsed between frames (`deltaTime`).
+This ensures that the scrolling speed remains consistent regardless of device performance.